yuzd610/Nonequilbrium-physics-of-generative-diffusion-models/README.md

 ### Numerical verification of the integral fluctuation theorem
 - The scripts (`forward_n.py`) and (`backward_n.py`) can be run directly.
 - (`forward_n.py`) verify positive integral fluctuations for the forward process, while  (`backward_n.py`) verify positive integral fluctuations for the backward process.
-- This code is designed to work only if the Gaussian distributions in the mixture have unit variance.
+- This code is designed to work only if the Gaussian distributions in the mixture have unit variance and works for two Gaussian mixtures with equal weights and symmetric means about the origin.
 #### The files (`forward_n.py`) and (`backward_n.py`) include the following input arguments:
 - `pi1` denotes the weight of one Gaussian component in the mixture.
 - `pi2` denotes the weight of another Gaussian component in the mixture.